AhmedTammam244/Springboot-Kafka-cassandra/README.md

-# Spring Boot with Kafka Example
+# Spring Boot with Kafka Example and cassandra

 This Project covers how to use Spring Boot with Spring Kafka to Consume JSON/String message from Kafka topics
 ## Start Zookeeper